 The Senior Phase of young people's education builds firmly on the broad general education which went before.
-This offers pupils the opportunity to extend and deepen their education as they start to build a portfolio of qualifications that will enable them to follow a pathway to the next stage - whether that is further or higher education, training or employment.
+This offers pupils the opportunity to:

+- Extend and deepen their education as they start to build a portfolio of qualifications at the appropriate level that will enable them to follow a pathway to the next stage whether that is further or higher education, training or employment. - Achieve high levels of literacy, numeracy and health and wellbeing with opportunities to develop these across the curriculum